Oleg-Krivosheev/Statistical-Inference-Course-Project/README.md

 # Statistical-Inference-Course-Project
-project to fulfill requirements for Coursera Statistical Inference Course
+Project to fulfill requirements for Coursera Statistical Inference Course